StaySolidRocky: Career

 Figueroa started to gain popularity after he released the music video for his single "Party Girl" in December 2019.
 The track sat at 2 million views on YouTube before it went viral on the video-sharing platform TikTok, which propelled Figueroa to stardom.
 He got involved with Solomon Sobande, the former manager of XXXTentacion, and shortly afterwards, he signed a deal with Columbia Records.
 His debut EP, Fallin' was released on July 17, 2020.
 The 7-track EP included "Party Girl".

+On September 7, 2022, Figueroa was arrested by the Georgia State Patrol in Atlanta, Georgia for allegedly being involved in a drive-by shooting at a funeral service in Virginia.

 Influences

-Growing up, StaySolidRocky would listen to veteran hip hop artists Bone Thugs-n-Harmony and Lil Wayne.
-As he started making his own music, he began listening to NBA YoungBoy, Kevin Gates and Kodak Black.
+Growing up, Figueroa listened to Bone Thugs-n-Harmony and Lil Wayne.
+As he started making his own musical songs, he began listening to NBA Youngboy, Kevin Gates and Kodak Black.